 Alazne lowers her head.

 “I already avoid looking at my neighbors in the face.
-They might join forces to evict me in that case.”
+They may join forces to evict me in that case.”

 A few minutes later we reach my intended bus stop, in a street lined with palm trees.
 The row of buildings in front of us hides the view of the beach.
 When I make a point of stopping to wait for the bus, Alazne is confused.